dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2101.md

-Chapter 21  Screaming Architecture
+# 2101.
+Screaming Architecture

 Imagine that you are looking at the blueprints of a building.
 This document, prepared by an architect, provides the plans for the building.
 What do these plans tell you?

-If the plans you are viewing are for a single-family residence, then you’ll likely see a front entrance, a foyer leading to a living room, and perhaps a dining room.
+If the plans you are viewing are for a single-family residence, then you'll likely see a front entrance, a foyer leading to a living room, and perhaps a dining room.
 There will likely be a kitchen a short distance away, close to the dining room.
 Perhaps there is a dinette area next to the kitchen, and probably a family room close to that.
 When you looked at those plans, there would be no question that you were looking at a single family home.
 The architecture would scream:「HOME.」

 Now suppose you were looking at the architecture of a library.
 You would likely see a grand entrance, an area for check-in/out clerks, reading areas, small conference rooms, and gallery after gallery capable of holding bookshelves for all the books in the library.
 That architecture would scream:「LIBRARY.」